openstack/tacker/TESTING.rst

     $ . .tox/venv/bin/activate
     $ python -m testtools.run [test module path]

-Tox packages and installs the neutron source tree in a given venv on every invocation, but if modifications need to be made between invocation (e.g. adding more pdb statements), it is recommended that the source tree be installed in the venv in editable mode::
+Tox packages and installs the tacker source tree in a given venv on every invocation, but if modifications need to be made between invocation (e.g. adding more pdb statements), it is recommended that the source tree be installed in the venv in editable mode::